Turkey won't buy Russian vaccine, health minister says

 Ankara has imposed full weekend lockdowns and weekday curfews to combat the sharp rise in deaths and infections.
 President Tayyip Erdogan has said citizens should be patient until the vaccines arrive.

-Additional reporting by Anton Zverev; Editing by Daren Butler, William Maclean and Mark Heinrich
+Additional reporting by Anton Zverev and Polina Nikolskaya; Editing by Daren Butler, William Maclean, Mark Heinrich, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.